roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 Another way to open a message in a new browser tab or window is to right-click on the subject and then choose "Open Link in New Tab/Window" from the browser's context menu.

-Selecting a message in the list will also actiavate toolbar buttons that offer further actions related to the selected message, such as replying, forwarding or deleting it.
+Selecting a message in the list will also activate toolbar buttons that offer further actions related to the selected message, such as replying, forwarding or deleting it.

 .. index:: Unread, Flag